-To be eligible for benefits under the SBL, an applicant business must meet all of the following criteria:
+To be eligible for participation in the RSBL, an applicant business must meet all of the following criteria:

-1. Must be either a for-profit businesses or a private non-profit organization with operations located in one of the parishes or more specifically the identified zip code within a parish impacted by Hurricanes Laura, Delta, Ida, or the May Floods of 2021:
+1. Must be either a for-profit business or a private non-profit organization with operations located in one of the parishes, or the specific identified zip code(s) within a parish, impacted by Hurricanes Laura, Delta, Ida, or the May Floods of 2021:

 HUD MIDS

 LAURA/DELTA IDA/MAY FLOOD OF 2021

 Acadia (70526,70578) Ascension

 Allen Assumption

 Beauregard Calcasieu

 Caddo East Baton Rouge

-Calcasieu Iberville (70764, 70788)
+Calcasieu lberville (70764, 70788)

 Cameron Jefferson

 Jefferson Davis Lafourche

 Lafayette Livingston

 Natchitoches Orleans

 Ouachita Plaquemines

 Rapides St. Bernard

 St. Landry (70570) St. Charles

 St. Martin (70517) St. Helena

 Vermilion (70510) St. James

 Vernon (71446) St. John the Baptist

 St. Mary

 St. Tammany

 Tangipahoa

 Terrebonne

 Washington

 West Baton Rouge (70767)